Skip to content

 Data insertion in Orama is quick and intuitive:

-const thePrestigeId = await insert(movieDB, {
+const thePrestigeId = insert(movieDB, {

 title: "The prestige",